microsoft/online-experimentation-metric-collections/genai/README.md

 1. Do _not_ update the summary rule name: if you do, the old and new summary rules will both execute, producing duplicated logs which can skew metrics.
 1. Confirm the summary rule destination table (configured in bicep file) is `AppEvents_CL`: other destination tables will _not_ be consumed for metric computation.

+## Usage

+1. Add the contents of `metrics.json` and `summaryrules.json` to corresponding files in your experimentation-enabled repository.
+1. Optionally: modify metrics.
+Rename or update description of metrics.
+Set `Inactive` metrics as `Active`.
+Caution should be exercised when customizing the metric definition field.
+The definition is dependent on summary rule output format.
+1. If this is your first time adding summary rules for Online Experimentation, see [root `README.md`](../README.md) to overview metric and summary rule deployment, with more details in [Online Experimentation documentation](https://aka.ms/exp/public/docs).

 ## GenAI metrics

 The following metrics are defined in [`metrics.json`](./metrics.json):